Scuba Diving Byron Bay: The Complete Guide

 If scuba diving with a mind-blowing variety of marine life is on your bucket list, Byron is the place to tick it off.
 Here’s everything you need to know to have the best time doing it.

-Scuba diving Byron Bay is a must-do if you get the opportunity.
-One of the top ten dive sites in Australia, Julian Rocks Nature Reserve sits just 2.5 km offshore in an area where temperate and tropical waters meet, making it a magnet for an abundance of aquatic life.
+Scuba diving in Byron Bay is a must-do if you get the chance.
+Laying claim to one of the top ten dive sites in Australia, Julian Rocks Nature Reserve sits just 2.5 km offshore in an area where cooler and tropical waters meet, making it a magnet for an abundance of aquatic life.

 Part of Cape Byron Marine Park, the area is a protected sanctuary for endangered species like the loggerhead turtle and grey nurse shark.
-And with over 1,000 species of marine life found here, including sharks, rays, turtles, whales, dolphins, corals, and over 500 species of fish, it’s an exceptional place to dive.
+And with over 1,000 species of marine life found here, including sharks, rays, turtles, whales, dolphins, corals, and over 500 species of fish, it’s possible to see a lot in just a single dive.

-To make sure you have the best experience, we’ve rounded up everything you need to know, including dives sites, when to go, dive options available, and who to go with.
+To make sure you have the best experience, we’ve rounded up everything you need to know, including dive sites, when to go, dive options available, and who to go with.

 The top Byron Bay dive sites